 When we used this model on larger logs and dropping trees, the 20-inch bar and powerful engine made quick and easy work of what would be a daunting task with a smaller machine.

-Scoring just behind the 450R are the EGO Power+ CS1800, the Makita UC4051A 9s, and the Greenworks Pro 80V.
+The EGO Power+ CS1800, Makita UC4051A 9s, and the Greenworks Pro 80V also scored quite well in this metric.
 The 18-inch EGO showed an average cut time of 5.9 seconds with a wind-up time of 1.25 seconds.
 The Greenworks was slightly quicker to wind up at 1.15 seconds and slightly faster to cut with an average time of 5.3 seconds.
 The corded electric Makita reached full RPMs in only half of a second and put up an average cut time of 5.7 seconds.

 Another 2-cycle model, the Stihl MS 180 C-BE had an average cut time of 7.7 seconds and a wind-up time of 0.5 seconds.
 The corded electric Worx WG303.1 winds up in 1 second and showed an average cut time of 7.4 seconds.